jywu20/Notes/Linguistics/English/cambridge.md

   closer to traditional views, we also need to change the root node of a dependency tree and change the direction of all dependency arcs.

-  Unfortunately, it seems that the authors didn't notice the subtle definition of *head* here.
-They still maintain the notion that there is a unique definition of head and that the definition in generative literature is in conflict with their definition used in this grammar (see the end of 5.4).
+  Unfortunately, it seems that the authors dont't notice the subtle definition of *head* here - or maybe they notice it, because in 3.4 they say "the dependents *a* and *each* select singular heads", but they still reject this as the definition of the head, and hence they reject the head status of determiners.
+They still maintain the notion that there is a unique "correct" definition of head and that the definition in generative literature is in conflict with their definition used in this grammar (see the end of 5.4).
 This isn't a big deal practically, because natural languages' hierarchy structures are all layered (NP layer, DP layer, vP layer, tP layer, etc.), so ignoring the head status of functional morphemes and regarding the core lexical word (in the context of 5.4, the noun) as the head is equivalent to identifying the property of the layer in question (in the context of 5.4, we work with DP and NP, both of which are noun-related and hence recognizing the core noun as the head does make sense).
 - **Canonical form** See 2.2.
 In modern Minimalist syntax, the notion of "canonical" word order no longer makes sense because the  syntactic trees are *derivational*: non-canonical sentences are *not* transformed from canonical sentences.
 Instead, all sentences are built from features in a cyclic-successive way.